asdcid/Chloroplast-genome-assembly/README.md

 # Chroloplast-genome-assembly

-This pipeline is used to assemble chloroplast genome with short read (Unicycler) or long read (Canu and Hinge) or hybrid (Unicycler).
+This pipeline is used to assemble Eucalyptus pauciflora chloroplast genome with short read (Unicycler) or long read (Canu and Hinge) or hybrid (Unicycler).
 If anyone want to use, they should change the input/output file in scripts.
 We randomly selected 5x, 8x, 10x, 20x, 40x, 60x, 80x, 100x, 200x, 300x, 400x and 500x coverage of short/long read to do the assembly to compare the difference.
 For long read only assembly, according to our analysis, Hinge is better than Canu, but the min coverage should be **>=20x**.
 In our analysis, long read only assembly result needs to be manually removed duplication and rearranged structure.
 For short read only assembly, we found that **when the short read coverage >=20x, Unicycler is able to correct distinguish short single copy (ssc), long singel copy (lsc) and inverst repeats (ir), which returns three individual, complete contigs (ssc, lsc and ir)**.
 In terms to hybrid assembly, we found that **>=20x coverage short read and >=20x coverage of long read** can provide **a single, no duplication and complete chloroplast genome**.)

 ## Requirements
 - Fastqc